Skip to content

 Course Overview

-The course will provide participants with an in-depth explanation of fastener terminology, technology, and threaded fastener joint design calculations and strategies which will enable the student to design the joint and select the proper threaded fasteners so the system will not fail in service.
-The course will include case studies, problems which will be solved during class and a demonstration of preload scatter achieved through torque tightening.
-All critical calculations are summarized in the Simplified Bolted Joint Design Guideline which defines a systematic method for evaluating most bolted joints for the common failure modes.
+The course will give participants an in-depth explanation of fastener terminology, technology, and threaded fastener joint design calculations and strategies.
+This will enable the student to design the joint and select the proper threaded fasteners so the system will not fail in service.
+The course will include case studies, problems that will be solved during class and a demonstration of preload scatter achieved through torque tightening.
+The Simplified Bolted Joint Design Guideline summarizes all critical calculations, which defines a systematic method for evaluating most bolted joints for the common failure modes.

 Target Audience